 New Orleans, Louisiana Drug Information

-Cocaine, primarily crack, is the predominant drug threat in Louisiana.
+Cocaine—primarily crack—is the predominant drug threat in Louisiana.
 The threat is derived from the high rate of addiction and violence associated with the drug.
 Cocaine is widely available and frequently distributed across the state.
 Cocaine abuse is reported in the metropolitan cities and rural areas.
 The abuse and distribution of cocaine is associated with many incidents involving violent crimes.
 Most of the powdered cocaine transported into Louisiana is converted into crack cocaine.

 Heroin is considered a low drug threat in most of Louisiana, except in New Orleans, primarily due to availability and cost.
 Heroin abuse in Louisiana, especially New Orleans, is historically cyclical.
 Rehabs in Louisiana are reporting that more and more people are becoming addicted to heroin after first being introduced to prescription opioids like OxyContin.

-Though most drugs are either declining or holding steady in their abuse or distribution, “Club Drug” abuse and distribution among teenagers and young adults is on the rise in Louisiana.
+Though most drugs are either declining or holding steady in their abuse or distribution, “club drug” abuse and distribution among teenagers and young adults is on the rise in Louisiana.
 Police and treatment counselors throughout the state report an increase in the availability and abuse of MDMA (ecstasy), Ketamine, Rohypnol, LSD, and GHB.
 GHB and MDMA are the drugs of choice and the end-users are young Caucasians at all economic levels.

-What should the goal be of a drug rehab center?
+What should be the goal of a drug rehab center?
 Clean and sober for 30 days?
-While that might be a good short term goal, many treatment centers and 12 step programs still leave the drug addict fighting a continuing battle with addiction.
-Once an addict always an addict; or it’s a mental disorder they can do nothing about.
+While that might be a good short term goal, many treatment centers and 12-step programs still leave the drug addict fighting a continuing battle with addiction.
+Once an addict, always an addict; or it’s a mental disorder they can do nothing about.
 When choosing a drug rehab center for yourself or a loved one from New Orleans, Louisiana, it is important to become educated on the different types of drug rehab and what the end results are.